-Oklahoma SARA representative: Daniel Archer, Assistant Vice Chancellor for Academic Affairs, Oklahoma State Regents for Higher Education
+Oklahoma SARA representative: Kyle Foster, Assistant Vice Chancellor for Academic Affairs, Oklahoma State Regents for Higher Education.

 Fact Book and Data Exchange

-Oklahoma leaders receive the SREB Fact Book on Higher Education, as well as Oklahoma: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB State Data Exchange tables.
+Oklahoma leaders receive the SREB Fact Book on Higher Education and Oklahoma: Featured Facts From the SREB Fact Book on Higher Education.

 Doctoral Scholars Program